laninsky/Pulling-out-mitogenomes-from-UCE-data/The_mito_pipeline.md

 # Pulling-out-mitogenomes-from-UCE-data

-NOTE: I think all the functionality of this repository is encompassed by: https://github.com/laninsky/direct_mito_sequencing
+NOTE: I think all the functionality of this repository is encompassed by: https://github.com/laninsky/direct_mito_sequencing (particularly step 2)

 So I am no longer actively maintaining this repository.
 If there is something that works for you in here, and not in direct_mito_sequencing let me know!